ericabertolozzi/LunaApp/Labs/Lab5/README.txt

  For Part 1, my webpage displays a sorted list of all the songs/tracks within the database in Alphabetical order.

- For Part 2, my webpage takes in an input of an albumn name, calls the API to populate it with the correct data, and then inserts it into the lab5 database.
+ For Part 2, my webpage takes in an input of an song name, calls the API to populate it with the correct data, and then inserts it into the lab5 database.

  During the entire process of the lab, I got stuck on a couple of different aspects of it.
-The the initial set-up for part 0 of the lab wasn't too bad, but I did struggle on parts 1 and 2.
-I kept getting a lot of error messages, and half the time the get and post functions stopped working.
-I kept getting connection issue errors, and it was very difficult to test the lab as a result.
-Overall, I found the lab to be quite difficult at times as my connection to the lab5 database was causing issues for me.
+The initial set-up for part 0 of the lab wasn't too bad, but I did struggle on parts 1 and 2.
+I kept getting a lot of error messages, and half the time the get functions stopped working.
+I kept getting router and connection issue errors, and it was very difficult to test the lab as a result.
+Overall, I found the lab to be quite difficult at times as the Spotify API would take a long time to respond as well.

  For individual creativity, I added a HTML/CSS animated floating box background to my personal HTML page (helena.html).